grandrea/Alphafold-analysis/README.md

 # Alphafold-analysis

-Requires numpy, seaborn, pandas,  matplotlb, biopython, pymol
+Requires numpy, seaborn, pandas,  matplotlib, biopython.
+It also requires jax to unpack .pkl files produced by AlphaFold.
+Pymol is optional and used by make_structure_figure.pml.

 Collection of scripts to survey a directory of alphafold multimer runs.